coders-info/modular-code/README.md

 + **software development** is continuous **code improvement** for the implementation of **services** based on **requirements** resulting from changing **expectations**

+## Single Responsibility with GRASP

+### Low Coupling on Design

+Problem:
+How to reduce the number of dependencies and the scope of changes, and increase the possibility code reuse?

+Solution:
+Assign responsibility to limit the degree of coupling (number object associations).
+Apply this principle at the design stage.

+### High Cohesion

+Problem:
+How to make objects have a clear purpose, are understandable and easy to maintain?

+Solution:
+Assign responsibility to ensure consistency remains high.
+Cohesion = "coupling" within one and the same class between its members.

 ## SDLC

 That flowchart represents the software development life cycle with its stages and some of the units that need to be controlled at each stage.